- Your cat should see a veterinarian if they have not eaten for longer than about 36 hours.

 Baby scales are relatively inexpensive.
-You can pick one up at a baby supply store or order one online like this one that I’ve used:
+You can pick one up at a baby supply store or order one online from Amazon.com as I did.

-Most of the time when I question people who have come to the clinic with a cat not eating much but acting normal, we can find at least a couple of other symptoms.
+Most of the time when I question people who have come to the clinic with a cat who is not eating much but is still acting normal, we can find at least a couple of other symptoms.
 When you see your cat every day, you might not think about small changes that are actually significant.
 Check this list and think about whether any apply to your kitty:

 - Crying for food but not eating it